planetlabs/planet-client-python/docs/cli-tutorial.md

 ```

 Create an order from a request, wait for it and download when ready
-(TODO: this works, but doesn't match usage examples, so should align to that.)

 ```console
 $ id=`planet orders create request-1.json | jq -r '.id'` && planet orders wait $id && planet orders download $id